-3.B.6 For Emission Points AA-004 through AA-006, AB-007 through AB-009, and AB-012, the permittee is subject to the National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines (RICE), 40 CFR 63, Subpart ZZZZ.
+3.B.5 For Emission Points AA-004 through AA-006, AB-007 through AB-009, AB-012, AB-027, and AB-028, the permittee is subject to and shall comply with all applicable requirements of the National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines (RICE), 40 CFR 63, Subpart ZZZZ.

-Emission Points AA-004 through AA-006 and AB-007 through AB-009 are considered new spark ignition (SI) four stroke lean burn (4SLB) non-emergency engines with a site rating greater than 500 HP that are located at an Area Source of HAP emissions and, as such, meet the requirements of 40 CFR Part 63, Subpart ZZZZ by meeting the requirements of 40 CFR Part 60, Subpart JJJJ.
+Emission Points AA-004 through AA-006, AB-007 through AB-009, and AB-027 are considered new spark ignition (SI) four stroke lean burn (4SLB) non-emergency engines with a site rating greater than 500 HP that are located at an area source of HAP emissions and, as such, meet the requirements of 40 CFR Part 63, Subpart ZZZZ by meeting the requirements of 40 CFR Part 60, Subpart JJJJ.
 No other requirements of 40 CFR Part 63, Subpart ZZZZ or the General Provisions in Subpart A apply to the engines.

-Emission Point AB-012 is considered a new compression ignition (CI) emergency engine with a site rating greater than 500 HP that is located at an Area Source of HAP emissions and, as such, meets the requirements of 40 CFR Part 63, Subpart ZZZZ by meeting the requirements of 40 CFR Part 60, Subpart IIII.
+Emission Point AB-012 is considered a new compression ignition (CI) emergency engine with a site rating greater than 500 HP that is located at an area source of HAP emissions and, as such, meets the requirements of 40 CFR Part 63, Subpart ZZZZ by meeting the requirements of 40 CFR Part 60, Subpart IIII.
 No other requirements of 40 CFR Part 63, Subpart ZZZZ or the General Provisions in Subpart A apply to the emergency engine.